Vollpension: Brand and aesthetic

 The name Vollpension, meaning "full pension", refers to both the retirement pension and to a hotel stay that includes meals, or full board.

 Vollpension's aesthetic features worn furniture, small vases, doilies, and animal figurines and is meant to give the visitor a feeling of a warm family room.
 The café is frequented by multigenerational groups and often young mothers with children.

 The main focus of Vollpension are cakes, which are sold by slice.
-Beverages and other food are also available, including the Viennese goulash and lentil stew.
+A selection of beverages and smaller snacks is also available.
 All food is prepared by the "grandmas" and "grandpas" according to their own family recipes.
 The menu is thus variable, with the options offered depending on which "grandmas" and "grandpas" are on baking duty that day.
 Servings come in two sizes, with vegan and vegetarian alternatives also available.